PgBiel/elembic/docs/book/src/elements/creating/declaring.md

   // so conflicts should be avoided.
   prefix: "@preview/my-package,v1",

+  // Some documentation for your element, describing what it does.
+  // Accessible later through `e.data(theorem).doc`.
+  doc: "Formats a theorem statement.",

   // Default show rule: how this element displays itself.
   display: it => [Hello world!],